 “….it was time to add some vinyl to my music diet.
 After all, vinyl is comfort food for the ears.”

-Old school music lovers will likely prefer the old-fashioned analog wired connection described above, but if you’re the cord-cutting type, check out turntable models with Bluetooth built-in.
-Not only will you not need a cable, but you also won’t need a phono preamplifier.
+Old school music lovers will likely prefer the old-fashioned analog wired connection described above, but if you’re the cord-cutting type, check out turntable models with Bluetooth built-in, like the Como Audio Bluetooth Turntable.
+Not only will you not need an audio cable, but you also won’t need a phono preamplifier.
 Just switch on the turntable’s Bluetooth and place your Como Audio system in Bluetooth mode by rotating the Source knob and selecting the Bluetooth icon.
 Within about 20 seconds or so you’ll hear a confirmation beep from your Como Audio model signaling successful pairing and connecting of the turntable.
 Play your record and adjust the volume of your Como Audio system as desired.
 After this initial pairing, every time you place your Como Audio system in Bluetooth mode it will automatically connect to the turntable as long as its Bluetooth is on.
 And if your turntable supports aptX, our models will decode it, providing enhanced CD-quality sound.

 “…vinyl demands you make a physical connection with your music, and it’s a gratifying experience.”